LarvalExtract/MGF-Packer/README.md

 MGFPacker.exe ma2 C:\folder\to\package -n MyFile
 ```

-The MGF file will be stored inside the folder you specified to package.
+The MGF file will be stored alongside the folder you specified to package e.g. C:\folder\to\MyFile.mgf